CALL FOR SUBMISSIONS

 Submission Confirmation and Contestant Notification: You should receive an e-mail confirmation immediately after submission.
-An announcement about the winner will be sent to all entrants via e-mail by November 15, 2015.
+An announcement about the winner will be sent to all entrants via e-mail in December, 2015.

 Winning-Author Notification: The winning author has ten days to accept the award and ten days to sign the contract once it is received.
 As detailed in the contract, the book’s production and marketing will be undertaken by students in the MFA’s publishing concentration and supervised by publishing faculty.

 Programs in Poetry / Fiction / Creative Nonfiction / Screenwriting / Playwriting